influxdata/docs-v2/content/influxdb/v2.5/query-data/influxql/explore-data/time-and-timezone.md

 Note that the `WHERE` clause must provide an alternative **upper** bound to override the default `now()` upper bound.
-The following query merely resets the lower bound to `now()` such that the query's time range is between `now()` and `now()`:
+The following query merely resets the lower bound to `now()` such that the queried time range is between `now()` and `now()`:

 ```sql